-17 The following is the major judicial precedents which affirmed the liability for tort for leaking personal information or providing it to third parties;
+&lt;sup>2 The following is the major judicial precedents which affirmed the liability for tort for leaking personal information or providing it to third parties;

-(i) NTT Telephone Directory Case (Tokyo District Court Judgment dated January 21, 1998, p.102 of Hanrei Jiho Vol. 1646)
+(i) NTT Telephone Directory Case (Tokyo District Court Judgment dated January 21, 1998, p.102 of Hanji Vol. 1646)

 NTT had published names, telephone numbers and addresses of the Plaintiffs in the telephone dictionaries issued and distributed by NTT although they had requested NTT not to do so.
-With respect to this matter, the Plaintiffs claimed that they suffered mental damages due to the invasion of their privacy and filed an action against NTT with the Tokyo District Court, demanding, in addition to the compensation of damages for mental suffering, that NTT distribute advertisements to the recipients of such telephone directories by NTT, asking them to dispose of them on the ground of the moral rights.
-The Tokyo District Court ruled that NTT was liable for tort on the ground of invasion of privacy rights and ordered NTT to pay 100,000 yen as compensation for mental suffering.
+With respect to this matter, the Plaintiffs claimed that they suffered mental damages due to the invasion of their privacy and filed an action against NTT with the Tokyo District Court, demanding, in addition to the compensation of damages for mental suffering, that NTT distribute advertisements to the recipients of such telephone directories by NTT, the personal information is not leaked to any third parties, if the moral rights of the object person were infringed due to the acquisition of his/her personal information by an act which does not comply with the Personal Information Protection Act, the acquisition of personal information in itself might constitute a tort.
+Whether or not such acquisition of personal information constitutes a tort under the Civil Code on the grounds of invasion of the right to privacy rights depends on the degree of significance of confidentiality in connection with the acquired personal information.
+For example, where a business entity acquires sensitive personal information including but not limited to physical or mental disorder, criminal records which will lead to social discrimination in a form where particular individuals could be identified, such acquisition of personal information might be held illegal on the grounds of invasion of the right to privacy.